Balloon: Sculpture

 Balloon artists are entertainers who twist and tie inflated tubular balloons into sculptures such as animals (see balloon modelling).
 The balloons used for sculpture are made of extra-stretchy rubber so that they can be twisted and tied without bursting.
 Since the pressure required to inflate a balloon is inversely proportional to the diameter of the balloon, these tiny tubular balloons are extremely hard to inflate initially.
 A pump is usually used to inflate these balloons.

 Decorators may use helium balloons to create balloon sculptures.
 Usually the round shape of the balloon restricts these to simple arches or walls, but on occasion more ambitious "sculptures" have been attempted.
 It is also common to use balloons as table decorations for celebratory events.
 Balloons can sometimes be modeled to form shapes of animals.
-Table decorations normally appear with three or five balloons on each bouquet.
+Table decorations normally appear with several balloons in each bouquet.
 Ribbon is curled and added with a weight to keep the balloons from floating away.